tholman/scripts-for-life/README.md

-#Scripts for an easy life
+#Simple shell scripts, for a simple life

 A few bash shells scripts I use to make life easier.
 Add this repository to your PATH for easy access.